InseeFrLab/ESA-Nowcasting-2023/README.md

 The first pipeline retrieves all the data necessary for the different challenges, while the other three run the five models for each challenge independently.
 Each pipeline can be run using the following command: `targets::tar_make(script = "run_***.R")`.

-Note that the data used for the challenges is stored in a private bucket, and write permissions are required to run the pipeline as is.
+Note that the data used for the challenges is stored in a private bucket, and writing permissions are required to run the pipeline as is.
 Otherwise, adjustments to the saving procedure are necessary.

 ![Summary of the pipeline.](workflow-example.png)